They say…

 In the restless creativity of the brewery’s heyday, the beers varied from the sublime to the ill-advised, but at their best they were exceptional.
 Brodie’s was instrumental in popularising light single hop pale ales in the capital, became an early adopter of New Zealand hops, experimented with sour Flemish reds, helped revive the brewing of big porters, including some using smoked malt, and gamely priced 10%+ Imperial stouts at the Bunny Basher events at the same level as session ales.

 Unfortunately Brodie’s faced a difficult year in 2016, due to technical problems at the brewery as well as personal and financial issues.
 The brewhouse was closed, initially for refurbishment, with brewing transferred outside London, but by October 2016 the brewing business had been wound up completely.
-The William was sold in 2017 and reopened in January 2018 under new ownership.
+The William was sold in 2017 and reopened in January 2018 under new ownership, with the former brewhouse converted to additional drinking space.

-Since then, Brodie’s beers in cask and keg have been on sale intermittently in the central London pubs, cuckoo-brewed at various locations including Wobbly in Hereford; Rhymney in Blaenavon, Torfaen, Wales; and most recently at Battersea, where former Brodie’s head brewer Tom Barlow now works.
-Tom currently owns the brand and recipes, and although production has dwindled due to time and capacity constraints, he’s keen to revive them should the opportunity arise.
-Let’s hope it does, as London deserves to continue enjoying these “fabulous beers”.
+Since then, Brodie’s beers in cask and keg have been on sale intermittently in the central London pubs, cuckoo-brewed at various locations including Wobbly in Hereford; Rhymney in Blaenavon, Torfaen, Wales; and more recently at Battersea, where former Brodie’s head brewer Tom Barlow, who currently owns the brands and recipes, now works.

 Read tasting notes